-One of my close friends' family was manufacturing a commodity used by many companies in Nifty 50 and Nifty Next 50.
+One of my close friends' family was manufacturing a commodity (let's say screws) used by many companies in Nifty 50 and Nifty Next 50.
 His grandfather started the business, which his father and his uncle ran.
 Due to my friend's uncle's death, they had to separate their joint families now.

 A crucial part of separating joint families is first to value the assets and then do the split where each can choose which assets they want, and then the leftover balance is either settled in cash or in future payables.
 They had some real estate and a business.
 While valuing real estate, one can use comparables of other similar properties, valuing the business was tricky.